Idaho Court Records

 What is a Breach of Contract in Idaho?

 A breach of contract occurs when a party fails to fulfill a contract’s requirements or fails to fulfill the contract requirements specified in the contract terms.
-Additionally, if a party incurs damages in the process of fulfilling the contract terms, it is a breach.
+Additionally, if a party incurs damages in the process of fulfilling the contract terms, it may be considered a breach.
 There are two major types of contract breaches:

 What are the Remedies for a Breach of Contract in Idaho?